 Touch either "Primary Video Feed", or "Secondary Video Feed" to display video from that source.
 If the app isn't receiving any data from the Primary or Secondary, then that option will be grayed out.
+If you are using a DJI camera, its feed will be on either the Primary or Secondary feed.
+If you are using a Matrice 600 with cameras connected to the HDMI and AV ports, you can switch between their video feeds here.
 The "No Video Feed" option will remove the video display from the interface.